denten-books/plain-text/main.md

 universal Turing machines as algorithms: in other words, as virtual, second-order symbolic representations.
-As consummate logicians, computer scientist (unlike electrical engineers) rarely need to pay heed to that strange bottom-most turtle.
-Yet it is impossible to entirely disassociate the implement from the idea.
-In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine [@church_computable_1937, 42-43; also cited in @petzold_annotated_2008, 63]."
+As consummate logicians, computer scientist (unlike electrical engineers) rarely need to pay heed to that strange bottom-most turtle.^[ln2-bottom] Yet it is impossible to entirely disassociate the implement from the idea.
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine [@church_computable_1937, 42-43; also cited in
-Disregarding the broader, metaphysical implications of that statement, note for now the persistence of the two essential implements required for the minimally viable operation of the Church-Turing machine and human calculators.
-Pen and paper persevere and assert themselves through the abstraction.
+@petzold_annotated_2008, 63]."
+Disregarding the broader, metaphysical

-Confronted as a mechanism, a first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
-The history of its development *as a device* differs from its symbolic, mathematical provenance[^ln2-turing] in interesting and instiuctive ways.
+implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church-Turing machine-human calculators.
+Pen and paper persevere and assert themselves through the abstraction.[^ln2-abstraction]

-[^ln-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
-It follows Descartes, Frege, Russel, Hilbert, Godel, and Wittgenstein (roughly in that order) [@petzold]
+Confronted as a mechanism, first-order Turing machines borrow from a number of extant designs, that together and incrementally bring the universal computer into its material existence.
+The media history of the machine's development *as a device* differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln2-turing]

 Although Turing's original article did not include any drawings, he describes his "a-machine" in terms of paper tape medium, scanning, erasing, "writing down